 Unsworth Primary School is committed to the principle of equality for all pupils irrespective of race, religion, gender, language, disability or family background, and to the active support of initiatives designed to further this principle.
-We believe that equality is at the heart of good educational practice and complies with the public sector equality duty .
+We believe that equality is at the heart of good educational practice and comply with the public sector equality duty .
 All pupils are of equal value and deserve equal access to every aspect of school life.
 They have equality to learn and work towards their highest possible levels of achievement.
 The vision and values which we uphold as a school help to emphasise equality for all staff and pupils at all times.
 All personnel are responsible for ensuring that we implement this policy.

 Equality means that discrimination on the basis of race, religion, gender, sexuality, language, disability or family background is not acceptable.

 We aim to ensure that every member of the school community is given equality to achieve their full potential – each individual is entitled to work in a supportive environment.
 In order to achieve this we are committed to:

 We recognise that discrimination can be overt or covert.
 Covert discrimination relates to the assumptions, beliefs and values acquired over a long period of time which affects instinctive responses.

 We take practical steps to ensure that we do not make assumptions about pupils’ participation in activities based upon their gender.
 Our organisational structure, behaviour policy and curriculum are applied to all, regardless of gender.
 Classes are formed on a chronological basis and class groupings are flexible.
 Grouping into sets of girls or boys only is discouraged, except where doing so provides equal access for all.